brodykendall/DNAcycP2-Python/README.md

 DNAcycP Python package
 ================

-**Maintainer**: Ji-Ping Wang, \<<jzwang@northwestern.edu>\>; Brody Kendall \<<curtis.kendall2025@u.northwestern.edu>> Keren Li, \<<keren.li@northwestern.edu>\>
+**Maintainer**: Ji-Ping Wang, \<<jzwang@northwestern.edu>\>; Brody Kendall \<<curtiskendall2025@u.northwestern.edu>> Keren Li, \<<keren.li@northwestern.edu>\>

 **Licence**: GPLv3

 **Cite DNAcycP package**:

-TODO:
+TODO: Update citation when applicable

 Li, K., Carroll, M., Vafabakhsh, R., Wang, X.A. and Wang, J.-P., DNAcycP: A Deep Learning Tool for DNA Cyclizability Prediction, *Nucleic Acids Research*, 2021

 ## What is DNAcycP?

-TODO:
 **DNAcycP**, short for **DNA** **cyc**lizablity **P**rediction, is a Python package for accurate predict of DNA intrinsic cyclizablity score.
 It was built upon a deep learning architecture with a hybrid of Inception and Residual network structure and an LSTM layer.
-DNAcycP was trained based on loop-seq data from Basu et al 2021 (see below).
-The predicted score, termed **C-score** achieves high accuracy compared to the experimentally measured cyclizablity score by loop-seq assay.
+The original DNAcycP was trained based on loop-seq data from Basu et al 2021 (see below).
+An updated version (DNAcycP2) was trained based on smoothed predictions of this loop-seq data.
+The predicted score (for either DNAcycP or DNAcycP2), termed **C-score** achieves high accuracy compared to the experimentally measured cyclizablity score by loop-seq assay.

 ## Available format of DNAcycP

+TODO: update reference to R package
-TODO:
+TODO: update web server

-DNAcycP is available in two formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, and a standalone Python package available for free download from https://github.com/jipingw/DNAcycP.
+DNAcycP is available in three formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, a standalone Python package available for free download from https://github.com/jipingw/DNAcycP, and an R package (coming soon).

 ## Architecture of DNAcycP